falcosecurity/.github/SUPPORT.md

 Spending the extra time up front can help save everyone time in the long run.

 * Try to define what you need help with:
   * Is there something in particular you want to do?
-    *   What problem are you encountering and what steps have you taken to try and fix it?
+  * What problem are you encountering and which steps did you take to try addressing it?
   * Is there a concept you are not understanding?
 * Avoid falling for the [XY problem](https://en.wikipedia.org/wiki/XY_problem)
-*   Search on GitHub and Slack to see if a similar question has been asked
+* Search on GitHub and Slack to see whether a similar question was asked in the past
 * If possible, provide sample code, a snippet, or a video
 * The more time you put into asking your question, the better we can help you

 ## Contributions

-See [`contributing.md`](CONTRIBUTING.md) on how to contribute.
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) on how to contribute.